exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 Note: multiple reference triggers query update on any group update: changing some of group fields value, adding or removing referenced field.
 So usage of multiple reference can slow down queries performance.

-Reference cannot be named 'this', this name is reserved and always accesses current element value.
-Reference name is not necessary for referencing current element by `@this`.
+Reference cannot be named 'this', because 'this' is reserved to refer to the value of the current element Reference name is not necessary for referencing current element by `@this`.

 Area to find referenced field can be narrowed down by providing the Scope.